 The number of linebackers that the Buccaneers have had

 notable exception, the list does not bode good reading for Tampa Bay

 Scot Brantley may now be better known as Gene Deckerhoff's former sidekick on

 Buc radio commentaries, but he was an eight-year player for the Buccaneers and

-Keith McCants is of course, one of the biggest draft busts in franchise history (thank you Ray Perkins)
+Keith McCants is of course, one of the biggest draft busts in franchise history (thank you Ray Perkins) and

-alignment, the remainder of the list are real no-names and never-weres.
+remainder of the list are real no-names and never-weres.

 Ian Gold had a one-year career with the Buccaneers proving himself injury-free before returning to the

 Broncos, whilst Antoine Cash was a special teamer only during the 2006 season.
-Of recent owners,

-But the linebacker streak was ended when center Jeff Faine took over the number on joining the Bucs
+But the linebacker streak was ended when center Jeff Faine took over the number on joining the Bucs as a

-enough to make the decision between him and Scot a pretty close one.
+make the decision between him and Scot a pretty close one.

-But Jeff never walked into a radio broadcast with me, threw down his hunting jacket, gun and a couple
+But Jeff never walked into a radio broadcast with me, threw down his hunting jacket, gun and a couple of

 Recent years have seen a spate of back-up linebackers and special teamers take over the number without

 anyone distinguishing themselves.

 Click on the player's name for their profile

-page, Buccaneer career stats and picture galleries
+page, Buccaneer stats and picture galleries